dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/collecting_responses_via_email.md

 Go ahead and send a test email to this address -- this will help us test the Zap in the next few steps.

-Next, you must enter your Screendoor Project ID and press the &ldquo;Try again?&rdquo; button next to the message saying that Zapier had trouble loading fields.
+Next, you must enter your Screendoor Project ID and press the "Try again?" button next to the message saying that Zapier had trouble loading fields.
 (Sometimes Zapier has trouble loading Screendoor form fields.
 If this happens, refreshing the webpage usually resolves the issue.)

 ![Load fields from Screendoor](../images/zapier_email_3.png)

 Finally, you must map the fields from an incoming email to the form fields in your Screendoor project.
-If your form fields are called &ldquo;Subject&rdquo; and &ldquo;Body,&rdquo; you'll want to configure the Zap to look like this:
+If your form fields are called "Subject" and "Body," you'll want to configure the Zap to look like this:

 ![Configured Zapier fields](../images/zapier_email_4.png)

-You may use the &ldquo;Test this Zap&rdquo; section to verify that your Zap is working, and press the &ldquo;Turn Zap on&rdquo; button at the bottom of the page.
+You may use the "Test this Zap" section to verify that your Zap is working, and press the "Turn Zap on" button at the bottom of the page.

 You're all set!
 Now, when a respondent sends an email to the address that you created, it will show up as a response inside of Screendoor.